Skip to main content

 actionstringFilter by action type (e.g., attestation.mint)

-actor.idUUIDFilter by user or API key ID
+actor_idstringFilter by user or API key ID

-resource.typestringFilter by resource (attestation, issuer, user)
+resource_typestringFilter by resource (attestation, issuer, user)

-start_timedatetimeEvents after this time (ISO 8601)
+fromdatetimeEvents after this time (ISO 8601)

-end_timedatetimeEvents before this time (ISO 8601)
+todatetimeEvents before this time (ISO 8601)

 limitintegerMax events to return (default 50, max 1000)